Click any category above for related education programs

 The Bureau of Labor Statistics predicts that employment of auto mechanics will increase as fast as the average through to 2012.
 However, job opportunities are expected to be very good for auto mechanics who complete formal programs.

-Throughout your career you will need to keep your skills up to date to keep pace with new models and new technologies (such as alternate fuels).
+Throughout your career you will need to keep your skills up to date to keep pace with new models and new technologies (such as alternative fuels).
 Indeed, at least once every 5 years auto mechanics must retake each examination in each one of their service areas to maintain their certifications.